Yograj010/Course-catalog/project/README.md

 # Course-catalog
-The Nest Course Management System (NCMS) is a backend application built using NestJS, MongoDB (Mongoose), and TypeScript, designed to manage an organized structure of Categories, SubCategories, and Courses.
+The Course catalog is a backend application built using NestJS, MongoDB (Mongoose), and TypeScript, designed to manage an organized structure of Categories, SubCategories, and Courses.

 # API (Category / SubCategory / Course)

-Simple project for learning NestJS + MongoDB (Mongoose).
+- **Category**: Top level (e.g. Programming, Design).
+- **SubCategory**: Always linked to single Category
+  (e.g. JavaScript -> Programming).
+- **Course**:
+  - Can be linked with Multiple Categories
+  - Can be linked with Multiple SubCategories
+  - Selected SubCategories must be from the Categories which are given in the Course

 ## Features